noumanshoaib/dota-gsi/README.md

 As the **backend** is running on port `3000`, the frontend is set to run on port `3001` to avoid port conflicts.
 You can run it on any port as required.

-The **REACT_APP_SOCKET_SERVER_URL** should be the socket.io server URL, which is the URL of your backend.
-So, if your backend is running on `http://127.0.0.1:3000`, this should be the URL you put here.
+The **REACT_APP_SOCKET_SERVER_URL** should be the socket.io server URL, which is the URL of our backend.
+So, if the backend is running on `http://127.0.0.1:3000`, this should be the URL we have to put here.

 ## Final Step - Enabling Game State Integration (GSI) for Dota 2